Cheat Sheet

 | Reliance Life | 5 | 0 | 0 | 1 | 4 |

-Gyansurance analysis of 173 NCDRC judgments.
+Gyansurance analysis of 994 consumer court judgments.
 “Unknown” = outcome not classified in available data.
 “Policyholder won” includes allowed and partly allowed.

-LIC accounts for 55 of 113 non-disclosure cases (48.7%), roughly proportional to their 84% market share by claims volume.
+LIC accounts for 55 of 113 non-disclosure cases (48.7%), well below their 84% share of death claims by volume.
 Across LIC’s 25 decided cases, the insurer won 11 times (44%).
 Policyholders won or settled the remaining 14.

 ICICI Prudential won all 3 of their decided non-disclosure cases.
 Kotak Life won 2 of 2.
 But these sample sizes are too small to draw conclusions.
 LIC’s 25 decided cases are the only statistically meaningful sample in this dataset.

-The overall pattern: when a non-disclosure rejection reaches the NCDRC and gets decided, the policyholder wins or settles 54.4% of the time.
-The odds are roughly even, and slightly in the policyholder’s favour.
+The overall pattern: when a non-disclosure rejection reaches the NCDRC and gets decided, the consumer wins 54.4% of the time.
+Non-disclosure cases still have a lower win rate than the 57.7% overall rate across all case types.

 What happens when you win?